How to Get on the Chinoiserie Train Without Going Overboard

 By this, I mean consider walls, floors, ceilings, and elevated horizontal surfaces (i.e. countertops, tabletops, shelves, mantles) as your 4 surface types.

-Choose decor items that were meant to be displayed on a maximum of two surfaces. i.e. Rugs or tile (surface 1) can be paired vases placed on a shelf or mantle (surface 2).
+Choose decor items that were meant to be displayed on a maximum of two surfaces. i.e. Rugs or tiles (surface 1) can be paired with vases placed on a shelf or mantle (surface 2).

 Avoid having a rug, pottery, wall painting, and hanging lantern all in one space.
 Using all four surfaces at once will just make it the “Chinoiserie Room”.